boopeshmahendran/AdobeXD-Count-Text/README.md

 ![Demo Gif](countTextDemo.gif)

 ## Installation
-Download the <a href="countText.xdx" download>countText.xdx</a> and double-click to install it.
+Download the <a href="countText.xdx?raw=true" download>countText.xdx</a> and double-click to install it.

 ## Issues and Feature Requests